Do I need a baby monitor?

 2. Battery Life

 Even though all wired baby monitor come with built-in battery, battery capacity divers a lot.
 Some only built-in 500mAh battery as a backup in case electricity is down.
-To monitor your baby overnight, you will be suggest to purchase those work up to 20 hours with VOX mode would be your option.
+To monitor your baby overnight, you will be suggested to purchase those work up to 20 hours with VOX mode.